-Training to other organizations - Training is usually provided to improve capabilities of other emergency service organizations.
-(The ASEC assumes no liability for events resulting from either the use or misuse of information or skills taught to other organizations.)
+G Training to other organizations -- Training is usually provided to improve capabilities of other emergency service organizations.
+(The ASRC assumes no liability for events resulting from either the use or misuse of information or skills taught to other organizations.)

-and adults designed to decrease the likelihood of participants becoming lost, and to improve their ability to deal with emergencies such as becoming lost.
-(The ASRC assumes no liability for events resulting from the use or misuse of information or skills taught with such intent.)
-Cave Rescue - The ASRC supports cave rescue incidents.
+- G Preventative Search and Rescue -- Educational programs are provided for children and adults designed to decrease the likelihood of participants becoming lost, and to improve their ability to deal with emergencies such as becoming lost.
+(The ASRC assumes no liability for events resulting from the use or misuse of information or skills taught with such intent.) - G Cave Rescue -- The ASRC supports cave rescue incidents.
 However, the ASRC does not provide primary response for a cave rescue incident.
-When responding to cave rescue incidents, ASRC services are limited to above ground tasks (see Section 5.1.1, Cave Rescue, response protocols). ٠ Swift Water Rescue - The ASRC supports swift water rescue incidents.
+When responding to cave rescue incidents, ASRC services are limited to above ground tasks (see Section 5.1.1, Cave Rescue, response protocols). - G Swift Water Rescue -- The ASRC supports swift water rescue incidents.
 However, the ASRC will not provide the primary response for swift water rescues.
-When responding to swift water rescue incidents, the ASRC services are limited to shore-side tasks (see Section 5.12, Swift water Rescue, response protocols). ۵ Urban (collapsed structure) Search and Rescue - The ASRC supports Urban Search and Rescue incidents.
-However, the ASRC will not provide the primary response for these incidents. par gov aut e ASRC also provides support in disaster assistance services.
-Support may include ticipating in Mass Casualty or Disaster Relief operations for the following vernment and private sector emergency service programs provided that legal thority is given by a Responsible Agent, and an ASRC Area Command Authority CA) agrees to support the incident. a Commonwealth of Virginia Disaster Plan: Responsible Agent, Virginia Department of Emergency Services (see Section 5.1.3) o Disaster Plans of Other States (see Section 5.1.4) ۵ United States of America Disaster Plan: Responsible Agent, American Red Cross Disaster Services (see Section 5.1.5) ٥ International Disaster Plan (see Section 5.1.6)
+When responding to swiftwater rescue incidents, the ASRC services are limited to shore-side tasks (see Section 5.1.2, Swift water Rescue, response protocols). - G Urban (collapsed structure) Search and Rescue -- The ASRC supports Urban Search and Rescue incidents.
+However, the ASRC will not provide the primary response for these incidents.

+The ASRC also provides support in disaster assistance services.
+Support may include participating in Mass Casualty or Disaster Relief operations for the following government and private sector emergency service programs provided that legal authority is given by a Responsible Agent, and an ASRC Area Command Authority (ACA) agrees to support the incident.

+- G Commonwealth of Virginia Disaster Plan: Responsible Agent, Virginia Department of Emergency Services (see Section 5.1.3) - G Disaster Plans of Other States (see Section 5.1.4) - G United States of America Disaster Plan: Responsible Agent, American Red Cross Disaster Services (see Section 5.1.5) - G International Disaster Plan (see Section 5.1.6)